hayfield/pointerly/README.md

 A framework for testing things using pointers.

+Pointerly is a framework to help with the creation of experiments which involve using pointers.
+It provides functionality to complete tasks including displaying shapes on the screen, handling events such as clicks, and keeping track of mouse position.

+It is able to keep track of the state of the experiment throughout, including mouse positions, mouse clicks, screen size, and shapes that are displayed on the screen.
+This logged data can be replayed, allowing an experiment run to be watched back at a later point.
+With a correctly set up browser, collected data is stored on the file system of the machine, removing any need to remember to move data around between experiment participants.

 ## How to best obtain and collect data

 * Use a [browser that includes high resolution timing](http://caniuse.com/#search=navigation%20timing)